lelandrichardson/knockout-paged/README.md

-###What is returned?

-When calling `.paged` on a `ko.observableArray` instance, the result is the same observable array, augmented with several different paging-related properties which are added to the observableArray itself (not the underlying array).
+#Knockout-Paged.js : A Knockout Paging Plugin

+##How does it work?

+knockout-paged.js works by extending `ko.observableArray.fn` to include a `paged` method.
+This method, called as a method of an instantiated `ko.observableArray`, returns the same observable array, except that it has a couple of additional propertied hanging off of it which can be used for paging.
+(Note: the underlying array is not modified at all)

+###What are the additional properties?

-The following properties are added:
+The following properties are added to the instance of the observable array:

 - `current` (*Type:* `ko.observable(Number)` ) <br/> An observable of the current page number (starting from 1)
 - `pagedItems` (*Type:* `ko.observableArray` ) <br/> An observable array containing only the items of the current page. (ie, the "paged items")